Lucifier129/react-imvc/MIGRATION.md

 ## What' new

+* Support to Typescript.
+Intact intelligent code completion in Visual Studio Code.

 ## How to upgrade

-1. update react-imvc to 3.x
+1. Update react-imvc to 3.x

     npm